nexodus-io/nexodus/docs/README.md

 ### Move user to Relay Enabled Zone

-By default an user account is associated with its default zone, that is not a relay enabled zone.
+By default, a user account is associated with its default zone, that is not a relay enabled zone.
 So to onboard all the devices to the relay enabled zone, you need to associate that zone as a default zone of the user account.

 ```sh
 apexctl  --username=kitteh1 --password=floofykittens zone move-user --zone-id b130805a-c312-4f4a-8a8e-f57a2c7ab152